 While the airport will continue with normal operations during the runway rehabilitation, we expect that there could be impacts to travel on severe weather days, e.g. extreme winds.
 Safety is paramount to travel at our airport, and we will do our best to ensure your journey continues as planned.
 Please check your flight status with your airline and watch WAA.ca for travel updates closer to your scheduled flight.

 Runway rehabilitation will be complete by September 2019 and involves around-the-clock construction as part of the project scope.

 Where can I learn more?

-Visit waa.ca or you can reach us on Facebook, Twitter, and Instagram to learn more and stay up to date on travel alerts on how the airport is changing and growing in order to better serve the community.
+Being a good neighbour means having open lines of communication.
+You can reach us on Facebook, Twitter, and Instagram to learn more and stay up to date on travel alerts during this construction season.
+Feel free to also reach out at firstname.lastname@example.org.